Ethel Mannin: Life and career

 Mannin's 1944 book Bread and Roses: A Utopian Survey and Blue-Print has been described by historian Robert Graham as setting forth "an ecological vision in opposition to the prevailing and destructive industrial organization of society".

 In 1954, Mannin was one of several signatories to a letter protesting against mass executions of Kenyans by the colonial government who had been "charged with offences less than murder".

 In her seventies, Mannin still described herself as an anti-monarchist "Republican" and a "Tolstoyan anarchist".

 She married twice: in 1919, a short-lived relationship from which she gained one daughter, Jean Porteous, a conscientious objector in WW2, for whom she gave evidence at a Tribunal; and in 1938 to Reginald Reynolds, a Quaker and go-between in India between Mahatma Gandhi and the British authorities.
 In 1934–35 she was in an intense but problematic intellectual, emotional and physical relationship with W. B. Yeats, who was on the rebound from Margot Ruddock and about to fall for Dorothy Wellesley (a detailed account is in historian R. F. Foster's biography of Yeats, concluding mainly that her emotional engagement was much less than his).
 She also had a well-publicised affair with Bertrand Russell.

+Following a fall at her Shaldon home in July 1984, Mannin died from a combination of heart failure and pneumonia at Teignmouth Hospital on 5 December of that same year.